 The transaction price has been allocated to these performance obligations based on their relative standalone selling prices, which were estimated using an expected cost plus margin approach.
-The remaining milestone payments that the Company is eligible to receive have not been included in the transaction price as of December 31, 2019, as it is not considered probable that such payments will be received.
+The remaining milestone payments that the Company is eligible to receive have not been included in the transaction price as of December 31, 2020, as it is not considered probable that such payments will be received.

-The Company has determined that the license and technology transfer services related to the chemistry and manufacturing know-how represent a combined performance obligation because they were not capable of being distinct on their own.
+The Company has determined that the license and technology transfer services related to the chemistry and manufacturing knowhow represent a combined performance obligation because they were not capable of being distinct on their own.
 The Company also determined that there was no discernable pattern in which the technology transfer services would be provided during the transfer service period.
 As such, the Company determined that the straight-line method would be used to recognize revenue for this performance obligation over the transfer service period.
 In November 2018, the Company received notification from Huadong that the Company had satisfied its obligations related to the technology transfer services.
 As such, this performance obligation is considered complete as of December 31, 2018 and all of revenue associated with it has been recognized.
-For the years ended December 31, 2018 and 2017, \$6.8 million and \$0.1 million of revenue has been recognized related to this combined performance obligation, respectively.
-No such revenue was recognized for the year ended December 31, 2019.
+For the year ended December 31, 2018, the Company recognized \$6.8 million of revenue related to this combined performance obligation.

 The Company also determined that the obligation to sponsor and conduct a portion of the Phase 2 MRCT should be treated as a separate performance obligation.
 A portion of the total consideration received under the Huadong License Agreement was allocated to this performance obligation based on its estimated standalone selling price.
-Since the Company has not yet begun the Phase 2 MRCT trial, the entire amount remains deferred as of December 31, 2019 and revenue will be recognized using the proportional performance model over the period during which the Company conducts the Phase 2 MRCT trial.
-The unrecognized amount of the transaction price allocated to this performance obligation as of December 31, 2019 was \$1.0 million.
-No revenue for this performance obligation has been recognized as of December 31, 2019.
-The expectation of when, or if, the Phase 2 MRCT trial will begin remains indeterminate.
+Since the Company has not begun the Phase 2 MRCT trial, the entire amount remains deferred as of December 31, 2020 and revenue will be recognized using the proportional performance model over the period during which the Company conducts the Phase 2 MRCT trial.
+The unrecognized amount of the transaction price allocated to this performance obligation as of December 31, 2020 was \$1.0 million.
+No revenue for this performance obligation has been recognized as of December 31, 2020.
+As discussed above and further in Note 20, the obligation to conduct the Phase 2 MRCT was removed by the First Huadong Amendment.

 The Company also determined that the obligation to participate in the joint development committee (the "JDC") to oversee the development of products and the Phase 2 MRCT in accordance with the development plan should be treated as a separate performance obligation.
 A portion of the total consideration received under the Huadong License Agreement was allocated to this performance obligation based on its estimated standalone selling price.
-A portion of this amount remains deferred as of December 31, 2019 and revenue will be recognized using the proportional performance model over the period of the Company's participation on the JDC.
-An immaterial amount of revenue for this performance obligation has been recognized during the year ended December 31, 2019.
-The unrecognized amount of the transaction price allocated to this performance obligation as of December 31, 2019 was \$0.1 million.
-An immaterial amount of revenue was recognized for this performance obligation for the years ended December 31, 2019 and 2018.
+A portion of this amount remains deferred as of December 31, 2020 and revenue will be recognized using the proportional performance model over the period of the Company's participation on the JDC.
+The unrecognized amount of the transaction price allocated to this performance obligation as of December 31, 2020 was \$0.1 million.
+An immaterial amount of revenue was recognized for this performance obligation for the years ended December 31, 2020, 2019 and 2018.

-There have been no adjustments to the transaction price for the performance obligations under the Huadong License Agreement during the years ended December 31, 2019, 2018 and 2017.
+There have been no adjustments to the transaction price for the performance obligations under the Huadong License Agreement during the years ended December 31, 2020, 2019 and 2018.